Department of Finance

 RFD 3533.
 Principles of Construction for Real Estate Professionals.
 (3-0) 3 Credit Hours.

 The principles of construction methods and management with application to sustainable real estate development and adaptive reuse, facility and property management, real estate brokerage and real estate lending.
 Topics include building code requirements, AIA forms, assembling and interpreting construction documents, construction materials and methods, LEED construction requirements, tenant improvements, construction cost estimating and project cost tracking, and construction project management.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course fee: DL01 $75.

 RFD 3571.
 Real Estate Seminar.
 (1-0) 1 Credit Hour.